-now don’t get me wrong, i know i’m incredibly lucky to have a rented flat with plain white walls and fairly decent laminate flooring (if you’ve ever found yourself flat-hunting in the uk rental market you’ll know such blessings are few and far between!), but that doesn’t stop me daydreaming about what i would do in the space should i actually be able to make a few basic décor decisions for myself.
+If you’ve ever found yourself flat-hunting in the UK rental market you’ll know such blessings are few and far between!
+But that doesn’t stop me daydreaming about what I would do in the space should I actually be able to make a few basic décor decisions for myself.

 Beyond the simple luxury of being able to choose paint colours for the wall – or even hang a picture frame without fear of repercussion! – it would be marvellous to switch out my slightly-too-yellow tone floorboards for a more luxury product, such as the beautiful new parquet flooring from Woodpecker.

 Influenced by Oliver Heath’s biophilic design philosophies, I’ve been thinking a lot lately about the best way to incorporate natural materials into my home, and Woodpecker’s passion for the personality, life and atmosphere that wood flooring brings to a home really caught my attention and had me intrigued to learn more about the brand.

 Woodpecker select the trees they use before they are felled, and pay close attention to how they’re sawn, stacked and dried, and all is sustainably harvested with full FSC and PEFC certifications.
 This freshly sawn wood is then air dried for over twelve months, before being put through the kiln twice in order to draw out any residual moisture, and ensure maximum stability is achieved in every Woodpecker floor.